 AT&T provides network disaster recovery and business continuity services to provide relief during disasters.
 Learn more about AT&T Vital Connections.

-Vital Connections Videos
+Vital Connections Multimedia

 Keep your wireless phone batteries charged at all times.
 Have an alternative plan to recharge your battery in case of a power outage, such as charging your wireless device by using your car charger or having extra mobile phone batteries or disposable mobile phone batteries on hand.